On the impact of non-local gravity on compact stars

 \section{Acknowledgments}

 We thank the Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation-CENTRA, Instituto Superior T\'ecnico, Universidade de Lisboa, through the Project No.~UIDB/00099/2020.
 G.~P. and I.~L. acknowledge also the support of this agency through the grant No. PTDC/FIS-AST/28920/2017.
-JR is supported by a Ram\'on y Cajal contract of the Spanish Ministry of Science and Innovation with Ref.~RYC2020-028870-I. He thanks also Anupam Mazumdar for useful discussions on the landscape on non-local theories of gravity and the Fundação para a Ciência e a Tecnologia (Portugal) for financial support through the CEECIND/01091/2018 grant during the first stages of this work.
+JR is supported by a Ram\'on y Cajal contract of the Spanish Ministry of Science and Innovation with Ref.~RYC2020-028870-I. He thanks also Anupam Mazumdar for useful discussions on the landscape on non-local theories of gravity and the Fundação para a Ciência e a Tecnologia (Portugal) for financial support through a CEECIND/01091/2018 grant during the first stages of this work.